Maitland - North

 AreaSearch analysis reveals Maitland - North significantly outperforming the majority of regions assessed nationwide

-Workforce participation in Maitland - North stands at 67.7%, significantly higher than the Rest of NSW's 56.4%.
-Key employment sectors for residents are health care & social assistance, education & training, and construction.
-Mining is particularly strong, with an employment share 3.2 times the regional level.
-Conversely, agriculture, forestry & fishing is under-represented at 2.1% compared to Rest of NSW's 5.3%.
+Workforce participation is at 67.7%, higher than Rest of NSW's 56.4%.
+Leading employment industries include health care & social assistance, education & training, and construction.
+Mining shows strong specialization with an employment share 3.2 times the regional level, while agriculture, forestry & fishing is under-represented at 2.1% compared to Rest of NSW's 5.3%.
+Analysis from AreaSearch based on SALM and ABS data reveals a 4.1% decrease in labour force and a 4.5% decline in employment over one year ending June 2025, resulting in a 0.4 percentage point rise in unemployment rate.

 Frequently Asked Questions - Employment